 - Merchandising, M.S. in Textiles, Merchandising, and Fashion Design specialization (GP IDEA)

-- P-12 School Leadership, M.Ed. in Educational Administration area of study Note: Starting Summer 2017 requires the completion of a 6 hour block of on-campus courses during the first summer
+- P-12 School Leadership, M.Ed. in Educational Administration area of study Note: Requires the completion of a 6 hour block of on-campus courses during the first summer

 - Professional Journalism, M.A. in Journalism and Mass Communications specialization